lshi18/tic_tac_toe/README.md

 ### Specs

-_The spec is voluntarily lightweight, as we want to see how you are approaching the task and what solution(s) you can come up with._
+_The spec is deliberately lightweight, as we want to see how you are approaching the task and what solution(s) you can come up with._

 - the server needs to be able to handle multiple concurrent games